 “In and up.”

 Last fall, I was fortunate enough to meet up with Liz, a well seasoned yoga instructor with EDS in her family.

 She put out her arms, and made this sucking in with a straw action through her body.
 I believe she said “In”, and I said “Up.”

 In and Up.
 If we hold the body in, and feel an upward pull, we resist falling out of the joints.

 For the people with all over body pain, but you feel tight all of the time: we also need to be aware of hyperextending, but not to the extreme as a super hyperextender.
 In our practice, we need gentle movement to loosen the tight fascia that has become bound together.

 If fascia is a new word to you, let it become your IT word.

-(Go ahead, grab a piece of your belly, and see how that pulls on your torso!)
+(Go ahead, grab a piece of your belly or shirt, give it a tug and see how that pulls on your torso!)

 Through our practice, we are able to become aware of these adhesions, and release the tension we had been carrying along with us.

 Also, it’s important to note how yoga affects our tight muscles.
 Before I found yoga, I had no idea how tight my muscles were, and how they were causing most of my pain.